 Jayne has extensive experience of working at Board level with senior stakeholders including MP’s and senior members of the Judiciary, with a proven track record of delivering results and having achieved successive outstanding performance reviews.
 She has also worked in private practice, local Government, and private business, bringing a wealth of knowledge and experience to Regan Peggs Solicitors.

 Gemma is a trainee solicitor at the firm and is the first point of contact for most clients.

 After graduating with a first class honours degree in Law in 2016, Gemma successfully completed her Legal Practice course and Masters in Law in 2017, both with distinction.
 She joined the firm as a paralegal from her previous role in the criminal department of one of Birmingham’s largest law firms, and won the title of Paralegal of the Year at the 2019 Birmingham Law Society Legal Awards.

-Nicola is a paralegal and administrative assistant at the firm, having joined us as an intern after graduating in 2018 with a first class degree in Law from Birmingham City University.
+Charley Gee is a paralegal with a first class honours degree in Law with Criminology from Birmingham City University.

 Following graduation, Charley joined Regan Peggs Solicitors in 2020 as an administrator.
 Charley prospered in the role and, having shown passion and skill, achieved a promotion to paralegal in 2021.

 Charley is a member of Women in Criminal Law, determined to be a part of a legal landscape in which gender equality is a commitment not just a tick-box.
 With a keen interest in criminal law, Charley is completing an accreditation to represent clients at police stations.

 As first point of contact for clients, Charley is central to the team and is set to go from strength to strength as her enthusiasm to learn promises a budding career.

 Amelia is a Paralegal, having completed a law degree with honours at Birmingham City University in 2021.